 The gains are SO...
 MUCH...
 BIGGER.

-Think about it..
+Think about it...
 Which would you have rather been an early investor of?
-Chipmaker TSMC... which is up 1,143% over it’s lifetime...
-Or Applied Materials which is up 41,577%?
+Chipmaker TSMC... which is up 1,289% over its lifetime...
+Or Applied Materials, which is up 41,577%?

-Now of course these are some of the greatest gains in the history of the market, you can’t guarantee on record-breaking performances like these.
+Now, of course, these are some of the greatest gains in the history of the market.
+You can’t bank on record-breaking performances like these.

-The good news is, you don’t have to!
+But the good news is... you don’t have to!

-Even a tiny fraction of those monster gains would make a real difference in your portfolio, and your life.
+Even a tiny fraction of those monster gains would make a real difference in your portfolio... and your life.

 The bottom line is...

-The big gains are in the tiny behind-the-scenes stocks people haven’t heard about.
+The big gains are in the tiny, behind-the-scenes stocks people haven’t heard about.

-And the $32 company I’m telling you about today is the lynchpin for the entire new U.S. chip industry.
+And the $32 company I’m telling you about today is the linchpin for the entire new U.S. chip industry.

-This Mission Critical Company Is Poised To Be The Next Breakout Chip Stock...
+This Mission-Critical Company Is Poised to Be the Next Breakout Chip Stock...